gnames/gnfmt/README.md

-# Package `format`
+# Package gnfmt

-This is a helper package that sets functionality for setting output formats, and making coversions of data from go structures to JSON, CSV, of gob.
+This is a helper package for setting output formats, and making coversions of data from go structures to JSON, CSV, of gob.